pcockwell/blog/temp.md

 instances they were running on.

 Setting up and configuring the ELB in front of these instances was quite simple using [Terraform](https://www.terraform.io/) and AWS.
-The code below (which has been partially anonymized) is what we used to set things up via Terraform.
-It is important to note that the internal name we've given to our bastion hosts is `gate`.
+The anonymized code below is what we used to set things up via Terraform.

 ~~~
 resource "aws_elb" "gate" {